balayaydemir/eatabout-app/README.md

 Live app: https://eatabout-app.balayaydemir.now.sh/

-Technologies used: HTML, CSS, Javascript, Postgresql, NodeJS, Express, ReactJS
+Technologies used: HTML, CSS, Javascript, Postgresql, NodeJS, Express, ReactJS, Firebase (for photo upload)

 ## Summary:
     Eatabout is an app that allows you to track restaurants you want to visit and those you have already visited.